-5.4 INITIAL LIGHTING - Refer to Fig. 22 or 23
+5.4 INITIAL LIGHTING - Refer to Fig. 22

 - 1. Ensure that the gas and electrical supplies to the boiler are off and that the mains water inlet valve and the central heating flow and return valves are open. - 2.
-Turn on the gas and electrical supplies to the boiler. - 3.
-Ensure all external controls are calling for heat.

-CD24C and CD32C only - If the optional Clock is fitted, refer to the User's instructions, set the time and ensure the Clock is in an 'on' mode.
+Turn on the gas and electrical supplies to the boiler. - Ensure all external controls are calling for heat.
+If the optional clock is fitted, refer to the clock's User instructions, set the time and ensure the clock is in an 'on' mode. - 4.
+Set the central heating thermostat to maximum. - 5.
+Set the boiler selector switch to 'ON'.

-- 4. Set the hot water and central heating thermostats to maximum. - 5.
-CD24C and CD32C only Set the selector switch to (→ (DHW only).
-Open a hot water tap, the main burner will light and the boiler will provide hot water.
-Close the tap and the burner will go out. - 6.
-Set the selector switch to ∫∫∫ (⊂ (CH and DHW) or 'ON' on the CD24S boiler.
 The boiler will now run in the central heating mode.
 The pump will start, the fan will start and the main gas valve solenoid will open allowing the main burner to light.

-5.5 CHECK THE BURNER PRESSURES - Fig. 24
+5.5 CHECK THE BURNER PRESSURES - Figs. 23, 24

 Turn the boiler off.
-Loosen the burner pressure test point screw on the gas valve and connect a pressure gauge.
-Allow the boiler to run for 10 minutes and check the burner pressures.
+Remove the two pressure test point screws at the top of the boiler and connect a differential pressure gauge to P1 and P2 as shown in Fig 24.
+Allow the boiler to run for 10 minutes and check the differential burner pressures.